abhiprd-219/lifeskill/gritAndGrowth.md

 ## What are one or more points from the manual that you want to take action on?
 (Maximum 3)

-I will stay with a problem till I complete it.
-I will not quit the problem.<br>
+* I will stay with a problem till I complete it.
+* I will not quit the problem.

-I will be focused on mastery till I can do things half asleep.
+* I will be focused on mastery till I can do things half asleep.
 If someone wakes me up at 3 AM at night, I will calmly solve the problem, like James Bond, and go to sleep.